 Legacy data center layouts can often be sprawling landscapes dictated by the inefficiencies of air cooling.
 Since airflow is no longer a factor with immersion cooling, physical access to the racks is the primary consideration when it comes to layout.

 GRC ICEraQ systems are arranged end-to-end, making the space-wasting hot/cold aisle schemes of air cooling a thing of the past.

 Immersion cooling also greatly simplifies capacity planning.
 There’s no need to purchase all of the cooling at once.
 Just plan the room for the future and fill out from one side.

 Planning & Financing

-Another plus: green data center solutions from GRC may also qualify for energy-efficiency government subsidies and tax rebates.
+Another plus: green data center solutions from GRC may also qualify for energy-efficiency government subsidies and tax rebates when upgrading air-cooled data centers.
 You should also explore taking advantage of hot water reuse revenue streams.

 That Was Easy.
 Ready to Take the Plunge?

 Take the first step to leaving legacy air-cooling behind by future-proofing your data center with proven immersion cooling systems from GRC.
 Contact a data center cooling expert today at ContactUs@grcooling.com or +1.512.692.8003.